 You should go to the doctor if you are experiencing whiplash symptoms.
 Whiplash is a manageable condition.
 Your doctor may prescribe pain medication or physical therapy to treat your symptoms.

 Like with any car accident injury, it may be possible to recover compensation if you can demonstrate the other motorist was negligent or reckless.
 Compensation can help pay for your medical expenses and lost income due to an inability to work.
-Our Santa Rosa car accident attorney can review the specifics of your case during a free consultation.
+Our lawyer can review the specifics of your case during a free consultation.

 California has a pure comparative negligence rule.
 This means that you can recover compensation even if you are responsible for the crash.
 However, courts will reduce the amount of compensation based on your fault.